pic(1) — Linux manual page

 This section primarily discusses the differences between GNU pic

-and the Eighth Edition Unix version of AT&T pic (1985).
-Many of
+and the Eighth Edition Research Unix version of AT&T pic (1985).

-these differences also apply to later versions of AT&T pic.
+Many of these differences also apply to later versions of AT&T

 TeX mode

-specified.
-You must use a TeX driver that supports tpic version
+You must use a TeX driver that supports tpic version 2 specials.

-2 specials. (tpic was a fork of AT&T pic by Tim Morgan of the
+(tpic was a fork of AT&T pic by Tim Morgan of the University of

-University of California at Irvine that diverged from its source
+California at Irvine that diverged from its source around 1984.

-around 1984.
-It is best known today for lending its name to a
+It is best known today for lending its name to a group of \special

-Lines beginning with \ are passed through unaltered except for a
+Lines beginning with \ are passed through transparently; a % is

 In TeX mode, pic will define a vbox called \graph for each